Bull terrier owner review: Katy and Jake

 We picked one of the pups.
 He was the one that was actually pretty bitey, but that didn’t scare us.
 My partner even made sure again to see if I didn’t change my mind, and it surprised me how much I wanted the little guy to come home with us.

 How was the pup’s adaptation to the new home?

 He also cried a lot at night for the first few weeks that we had him.
-We didn’t make a mistake of letting him sleep in our bed, but we also didn’t know about crating and just left him outside our bedroom.
-Those weren’t great nights to say the least.
+We didn’t make the mistake of letting him sleep in our bed, but we also didn’t know about crating and just left him outside our bedroom.
+Those weren’t great nights, to say the least.

 A few weeks after we got Jake, we bought a large crate and started crating him for the night.
 We had to get up in the middle of the night to let him out, but other than that the night crying stopped, which was a welcome relief!